carlospolop/CloudPEASS/README.md

   --foci-refresh-token FOCI_REFRESH_TOKEN
                         FOCI Refresh Token
   --not-enumerate-m365  Don't enumerate M365 permissions
-  --username USERNAME   Username for authentication (used with --use-username-password) --password PASSWORD   Password for authentication (used with --use-username-password) --use-username-password
+  --skip-entraid        Skip EntraID permissions enumeration and only focus on Azure subscriptions --username USERNAME   Username for authentication (used with --use-username-password) --password PASSWORD   Password for authentication (used with --use-username-password) --use-username-password
-                        Use username/password flow instead of device code flow (only works without MFA) --out-json-path OUT_JSON_PATH
+                        Use username/password flow instead of device code flow (only works without MFA) --check-only-these-subs CHECK_ONLY_THESE_SUBS
+                        In case you just want to check specific subscriptions, provide a comma-separated list of subscription IDs (e.g. 'sub1,sub2')
+  --out-json-path OUT_JSON_PATH
                         Output JSON file path (e.g. /tmp/azure_results.json)
   --threads THREADS     Number of threads to use --not-use-hacktricks-ai
-                        Don't use Hacktricks AI to suggest attack paths (permissions are categorized locally)
+                        Don't use Hacktricks AI to suggest attack paths
 ```

 ### AzurePEAS Usage Examples